Covering and tiling hypergraphs with tight cycles: -gadgets

+We emphasize that~\ref{item:propertyW3} is the key property that allows us to obtain an extension of a path at the same time we perform a change in the end-type.
+In words,~\ref{item:propertyW3} says that given any $k-1$ ordered clusters that miss~$V_i$, there exists a tight path with vertex set~$W_{ij}$, which start with the same ordered $k-1$ clusters and ends with the same ordered $k-1$ clusters but with~$V_j$ replaced by~$V_i$.
+In other words, $W_{ij}$ allows us to ``switch'' the type of a path by replacing~$i$ by $j$.
+See Figure~\ref{figure:ggadget} for an example.

-Suppose $P$ is a tight path with end of type $\pi$ and $\sigma$ is a cyclic permutation.
-In the next lemma, we show how to extend $P$ into a tight path of type $\sigma \pi$ using a $G$-gadget, where $G$ is a path.
+Suppose $P$ is a tight path with end-type $\pi$ and $\sigma$ is a cyclic permutation.
+In the next lemma, we show how to extend $P$ into a tight path with end-type $\sigma \pi$ using a $G$-gadget, where $G$ is a path.